9 Fun Facts About Alaska

 The Inuit are among those who have followed such religious ideas.
 However, today a number of Inuits have adopted Christianity as their religion and pass along native beliefs as part of their cultural tradition.

 A geographic survey in 2011 found there were about 27,000 glaciers in Alaska.
-About 600 of them have names.
+About 600 of glaciers have names.

 The largest glacier is the Bering Glacier.
 It’s located near Cordova, Alaska and covers about 1900 square miles.
 This glacier is among those that are under threat because of climate change.